influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

 ```

 A successful `CREATE USER` query returns a blank result:

 ```
 {"results":[{"statement_id":0}]}   <--- Success!
 ```

-### Step 4: Edit the database source in Chronograf
+### Step 4: Edit the InfluxDB source in Chronograf

 If you've already [connected your database to Chronograf](/chronograf/v1.4/introduction/getting-started/#3-connect-to-chronograf), update the connection configuration in Chronograf with your new username and password.
-Edit existing database sources by navigating to the Chronograf's configuration page and clicking on the name of the source.
+Edit existing InfluxDB database sources by navigating to the Chronograf configuration page and clicking on the name of the source.

-## OSS InfluxDB User Management
+## InfluxDB OSS User Management

 On the **Chronograf Admin** page: